LucianoCanziani/devs/src/pages/blog/add-a-whatsapp-chat-button-on-your-website-html-code.md

 </a>
 ```

-Inside of it you should add the `href` (hypertext reference) and inside of it pasting your link.
+Inside of it you should add the `href` (hypertext reference) and you should past your link in it.

 By using the `target="_blank"`, it will open the link in a new window instead of taking your customers out of your site.